xteamlyer/NumberHub/SECURITY.md

 ### Non-free network service

-Non-free doesn't mean that you need to pay, put your credit card away.
-In this context it means that you can't host it on your machine (why would anyone want to host a currency API service?).
+Non-free means that you can't host the given service on your machine.

 The app uses [Free Currency Rates API by fawazahmed0](https://github.com/fawazahmed0/exchange-api).
 Requests are send to `cdn.jsdelivr.net`.